forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 ### Skip the Queue

 It gets even better, Instant Preview allows you to update regardless of what's in the queue.
-Regular previews regularly are backed up behind other tasks in the queue causing additional delays.
+Regular previews are often backed up behind other tasks in the queue causing additional delays.

 With Instant Preview this bottleneck is removed, whether or not your previous jobs have been completed, your preview will be updated without delay and delivered as soon as it's ready.